-You might have soreness inside the hip joint but you may also feel pain in your:
+Hip pain is soreness or pain inside the hip joint.
+You may also feel pain in your:

 Sometimes pain from other areas can be felt in your hip - this is called ‘referred pain’.
 Pain in the hip can affect you when you:

 - walk up or down stairs

 - sit or stand for some time